ReshmaPD/Portfolio/README.md

 ## About the Application

-A CSS grids and Flexbox based Portfolio Webpage, that is responsive across a range of multimedia devices such as smartphone , tablets and desktop.
+A CSS grid and Flexbox based Portfolio Webpage, that is responsive across a range of multimedia devices such as smartphone , tablets and desktop.

 ## Application dependencies